les2feup/CityLink/ssaEmbeddedCore/api/micropython/specification.md

 - **`config_dir`:**
   Defaults to `./config` if not provided.
 - **`fopen_mode`:**
   Defaults to `"text"` (implying "r/w" mode).
-Used to differenciate between plain-text and binary serialization.
+Used to differentiate between plain-text and binary serialization.
 - **`serializer`:**
   Defaults to the built-in `json` module.
 - Additional configuration can be passed via `*args` and `**kwargs`.
 Unused parameters should be ignored to maintain interoperability between different runtimes.